 For the nine months ended September 30, 2017, we incurred a net loss of \$9.9 million and used net cash of \$3.6 million in our operating activities.
 As of September 30, 2017, we had working capital of \$75.5 million, and an accumulated deficit of \$37.1 million.
 Our principal source of liquidity as of September 30, 2017 consisted of cash and cash equivalents of \$79.2 million.
-We believe that our existing cash and cash equivalents will enable us to fund our operations for at least the next 12 months.
+We believe that our existing cash and cash equivalents will enable us to fund our operating and capital expenditure requirements for at least the next 18 months.